Contact Email

 Rub Rails:

-I decided to use blue gum hardwood sandwiching lighter colored spruce for the rub rails.
-But, 18mm thick blue gum will not bend easily around the forward section of the hull without breaking and I didn't want to steam these sections.
-So, I decided to halve each section to 9mm thick and laminate them in place.
-This required a bit more labor, but the timbers bend easily and smoothly around the hull.
+I decided to use blue gum hardwood with the lighter colored hoop pine laminated in-between for the rub rails.
+But, 18mm thick blue gum will not bend easily around the forward section of the hull without breaking and it would require too many hours in my homemade steamer to soften up enough to make the bend.
+Also I only had enough stock to complete the rub rails and couldn't afford any breakages.......Sooooo, I decided to halve each section to 9mm thick and laminate them in place.
+This required a lot more labor (A total of 6 laminations per side), but the thinner timbers bent easily and smoothly around the hull, and I think the laminations will look nice.

-Time to make some dust and mill up some blue gum hardwood floorboards into 9mm strips.
+Time to make some dust and mill up some blue gum hardwood floorboards and hoop pine into 9mm strips.

 The rub rails needed to be 5m long, the floorboards were not long enough and required scarfing.